AnniAgra786/Customer_Acquisition/README.md

 ![image](https://github.com/AnniAgra786/Customer_Acquisition/assets/109506450/2a0f2b69-7171-4e07-9b0d-270384862cc2)

 # Dashboard Summary

-## Here are the key findings from the customer acquisition analysis in the EdTech industry:
+## Key Insights from Customer Acquisition Dashboard

 ## 1 Lead Accommodation:
 The majority of leads are sourced from social media, while the website generates the fewest leads.
 This suggests that there may be issues with the user-friendliness of the website, which could be hindering lead generation.